authgear/authgear-server/docs/specs/app2app.md

 - `app2appOptions: App2AppOptions?`
   - app2app options.
 If `null`, this app cannot authenticate other apps through app2app.
   - `App2AppOptions` contains the following fields:
-    - `accessContraints`: [`BiometricAccessConstraint?`](https://github.com/authgear/authgear-sdk-ios/blob/master/Sources/Biometric.swift#L6): The authentication the user must perform on authenticating another app through app2app flow.
-    - `authenticatePolicy`: [`BiometricLAPolicy?`](https://github.com/authgear/authgear-sdk-ios/blob/master/Sources/Biometric.swift#L23): The authentication policy used for app2app flow.
+    - `isEnabled`: If true, new sessions will be prepared for participating in app2app authentication.
+    - `isInsecureDeviceKeyBindingEnabled`: If true, the sdk will try to create and bind device key during refresh tokens to "migrate" to app2app sessions.

 The following methods will be added in android sdk to support the app2app flow:

-- `startApp2AppAuthentication(authorizationEndpoint: String, clientID: string, redirectURI: string)`
+- `startApp2AppAuthentication(options: App2AppAuthenticateOptions)`
-  - This method should be called to trigger a new app2app authorization through another client through `authorizationEndpoint`, and receive the result through `redirectURI`.
+  - This method should be called to trigger a new app2app authorization request through another client.
-- `handleApp2AppAuthenticationRequest(uri: URL)`
+  - `App2AppAuthenticateOptions.authorizationEndpoint` should be an url of an universal link pointing to another client which handles the app2app authentication request.
-  - This method should be called by the app which receive and handles the app2app authentication universal link. `uri` should be the URL of the universal link received.
+  - `App2AppAuthenticateOptions.redirectUri` should be an uri for the another client to return the authentication result.
+It must be an universal link which opens the current app.
+- `parseApp2AppAuthenticationRequest(url: URL): App2AppAuthenticateRequest?`
+  - Parse an url into an `App2AppAuthenticateRequest`, or `null` if the url is not a valid app2app request.
+- `approveApp2AppAuthenticationRequest(request: App2AppAuthenticateRequest)`
+  - Approves an app2app request received from another client, returning a result through the redirect uri.
+  - `request` should be the return value of `parseApp2AppAuthenticationRequest`.
   - This method must be called when then sdk session state is `AUTHENTICATED`, and the current session supported app2app authentication by providing a `device_key`, else an error will be thrown.
+- `rejectApp2AppAuthenticationRequest(request: App2AppAuthenticateRequest, error: Error)`
+  - Rejects an app2app request received from another client, returning an error through the redirect uri.
+  - `request` should be the return value of `parseApp2AppAuthenticationRequest`.
+  - `error` is the reason to reject the request.
 - `handleApp2AppAuthenticationResult(uri: URL)`
   - This method should be called by the app which triggers the app2app authentication flow, and received the result through the redirect uri as an intent. `uri` should be the URL of the universal link received.